edseldim/FirstRoundElectionsFr/README.md

 # Data Searching Tool

-This page is has a tool that allows for searching into the data with ease using conditions and filters.
+This page has a tool that allows for searching into the data with ease using conditions and filters.
 If someone wants to do some fact-checking, then it can be easily done with this.

 # Data